Pedalbox

 FEA

-10kN load case from master cylinders: 2.27 Fos
+10kN load case from master cylinders: 2.27 FoS

 6kN reaction force case on brake pedal mounts: 4.17 FoS